 Yoga Teachings: An Effective Personal Growth Tool

-I teach Hatha Yoga asanas, founded in the Nath Siddha-Dattatreya tradition in India.
-My teachings of Yoga are not focused only on body postures, but they include deep teachings passed on by the great seers and sages of India who used Yoga techniques and Yoga philosophy to improve one self (self-refinement) and achieve self-realization.
+I teach Hatha Yoga, founded in the Nath Siddha-Dattatreya tradition in India.
+My approach to teaching Yoga is not focused only on body postures; it includes wisdom teachings passed on by the great seers and sages of India who used Yoga techniques and Yoga philosophy to improve one self (self-refinement) and achieve self-realization.

 Ayurveda and India: Deepening the Love of the Practice

 This path lead me to the study of Ayurveda— the system of natural medicine in India.
 I obtained a certification in the United States as an Ayurveda Counselor and Life Coach.
 This inspired me to travel to India and learn more about Yoga Philosophy and Ayurveda.
 In India, I felt immediately at home.
 I had the opportunity to meet wonderful people and deepen my studies.
-I obtained a second certification as an Ayurvedic Counselor and Lifestyle Coach.
+I obtained a second certification as an Ayurvedic Counselor.
 I fell in love with India, its simple life and spiritual wealth.
-Since then, I go back every year to deepen my studies in Yoga Philosophy and Ayurveda.
-I became a partner with PDI Institute of Ayurveda and Yoga Sciences In India where I lead yearly Ayuryoga retreats.
+Since then, I have returned to India every year to deepen my studies in Yoga Philosophy and Ayurveda and to hold spiritual retreats and workshops.

 The philosophy of yoga and its principles apply to every aspect of our lives.
 This includes a commitment to keep our mind and body in a healthy state, to follow a vegetarian diet, to be mindful of our speech and actions living from a foundation of truth, kindness, and non violence, and through our intentions of building peace and unity in our modern societies.
 The cornerstone of the yoga philosophy and yogic lifestyle, as taught by the Rishis and ancient seers for more than 5,000 years, is the understanding that our soul is the primary aspect of our being and the body is only the vessel through which our soul takes its journey in this life.